-Debt securities

-assets on the Group's balance sheet representing certificates of indebtedness of credit institutions, public bodies and other undertakings liabilities of the Group which are represented by transferable certificates of indebtedness of the Group to the bearer of the certificates when a customer breaches a term and/or condition of a loan agreement, a loan is deemed to be in default for case management purposes.
+Debt securities assets on the Group's balance sheet representing certificates of agreement, a loan is deemed to be in default for case management purposes.
 Depending on the materiality of the default, if left unmanaged, it can lead to loan impairment. default is also used in a Basel II context when a loan is either 91+ days past due or impaired, and may require additional capital to be set aside